LokeshwarPrasad3/PingPoing/README.md

 ## Login Test Credentials

-Use the following credentials to test the login functionality of My Chat App:
+Use the following credentials to test the login functionality of PingPoing:

 ### 1st User :